How to Alphabetize in Google Sheets (+ How to Sort by Date)

 Alt text: A highlighted data range in Google sheets

 Once you’ve highlighted your data range, you’ll want to freeze the header row by clicking View > Freeze > 1 Row.
-“Freezing” a row means that it will be pinned in the Google Sheet, so that it will remain in the same place as you scroll down the page, keeping column’s header row available to reference.
+“Freezing” a row means that you are pinning it in the Google Sheet so that it will remain in the same place as you scroll down the page, keeping the column's header row available for reference.
+In the graphic below, you can review the visual example of this process.

 If you don’t have a header row, then you don’t need to freeze any rows and can move to the next step.